jmaddox73/saml-idp-poc/README.md

   - Authentication policy (e.g., `samlweb`)
   - SAML response policy using `@crypto.generateSamlToken(...)` and `Set an HTTP Cookie`
 - Valid TLS certificate for your domain (e.g., `onlinebanking.test.com`)
-  - Certs and keys are provided, but you can generate your own in the `ssl` diretory and import the CA/Root to your local machine to avoid errors.
+  - Certs and keys are provided in the `ssl` directory, or you can generate your own and import the CA/Root into your system for local trust
 - Host entries or DNS mapped to `127.0.0.1` for local testing

 ---